AmeriCorps VISTA Program

 The partnership aims to deepen collaborations with nonprofit community partners and to provide resources for capacity-building at each partner site.

 Community organizations are invited periodically to apply to have an AmeriCorps VISTA member work in their organization.
-Applications are now open for two community organizations to join the program for 2022-25.
+For more information please contact Paitra Houts.

 About the program

 In 2016, Stanford and Saint Mary's College launched a partnership to support our local communities by supporting AmeriCorps VISTA members to work with the local community.
 Through the partnership Stanford makes a three-year commitment to support a VISTA at two sites, focusing on capacity-building and strengthening the relationship between Stanford and the partner organization.
 AmeriCorps VISTA members endeavor to build the organizational, administrative, and financial capacity of agencies that address one or more of the AmeriCorps programming priority areas: